people trained in our Community Coexistence Training Programme

 The Coexistence Co-op is a partnership between Lion Landscapes and The Peregrine Fund to REDUCE livestock lost to large carnivores, and STOP the resultant use of highly toxic pesticides to kill 'problem' carnivores, and that indiscriminately poison critically endangered vultures.

-The Coexistence Co-op is an innovative education, training and conflict management program with activities aiming to:
+The Coexistence Co-op is an innovative education, training and conflict management programme with activities aiming to:

 Reduce the biggest underlying cause of poisoning by improving the capacity of livestock owners to better protect their livestock.